---

 ```

 Next, we can get our FIA plot data and set up our auxiliary data.
-We can get our FIA plot data with the `spGetPlots` function from `FIESTA`, which accesses data through [FIA's DataMart](https://apps.fs.usda.gov/fia/datamart/datamart.html).
-Here, data are downloaded for all states intersecting boundary, then subset to boundary.
+We can get our FIA plot data with the `spGetPlots` function from `FIESTA`.
+In this case we already have all of the necessary tables loaded as objects into R so we just need to supply them to the function in an appropriate manner.
+Note that `spGetPlots` is also capable of accessing data through [FIA's DataMart](https://apps.fs.usda.gov/fia/datamart/datamart.html).
+In that case, the data is first downloaded for all U.S. states intersecting the boundary, and then later on it is further subset to plots that fall within the boundary of interest.
+For more examples and documentation see `help(spGetPlots)` or the `sp` vignette.

 ```{r}